NtiyisoN/dailygame/goals.md

 4. Better abstraction for upgrade system.
 Copying code makes for a big mess.
 5. ✓ Move player's `CombatEntity` inside `player_data`
 5.1. write `struct Progress`(and make it part of player_data) for storing progres data
+6. Abstraction for accessing data in gamestate and playerstate.

 When version "1.0" is functionally complete: